 Money market accounts are deposit products, and as such they are insured up to $250,000 by the FDIC for banks, or the NCUA for credit unions, which eliminates the risk of losing your money.

-These mutual funds are investment vehicles that place their clients’ money in short-term securities, commercial paper and ultra-safe investments.
+Money market funds are investment vehicles that place their clients’ money in short-term securities, commercial paper and ultra-safe investments.
 They are securities regulated by the Securities and Exchange Commission (SEC).
 Because this mutual fund is an investment, there is no ironclad guarantee by the government that you won’t end up losing some of the principal you put in.
 This could happen if the market tanks and the funds “break the buck” — meaning their net asset value falls below $1.

 As the summary prospectus for Vanguard’s Prime Money Market Fund spells out, “You could lose money by investing in the Fund.
 Although the Fund seeks to preserve the value of your investment at $1.00 per share, it cannot guarantee it will do so.”
 This last happened in 2008, when the Primary Fund reported customers would only get 97 cents for every dollar invested thanks to the chaos of the financial markets at the time.